hgot07/openwrt-passpoint/sta/README.md

 The modifed **/lib/netifd/hostapd.sh** allows configuring a Passpoint client.

-The following options are added to the "sta" block in /etc/config/wireless.
+The following options are added to the "sta"-mode block in /etc/config/wireless.
 - option iw_enable '1'
 Enable (1) or disable (0) Passpoint
 - option iw_rcois '000000,deadbeef00'